 - Trains are very heavy and can weigh up to 14,000 tonnes or the equivalent of 9,000 cars.
 This means they take a long time to come to a stop.

-- A fully loaded train can take up to two kilometres to come to a full stop or the equivalent of 20 rugby league fields back to back.
+- A fully loaded train can take more than two kilometres to come to a full stop or the equivalent of 20 rugby league fields back to back.

 - Every year there are more than 1,000 near misses or collisions at level crossings.